-'''

-[port number]\x00[uid_client]\x00[uid_server]\x00[your command]\x00
+[port number]\x00[uid\client]\x00[uid\server]\x00[your command]\x00

-'''

 The data has four parts: a port number, client's user ID, server's user ID, and a command.
 The port number will be used for the second connection (see Task 2.2).
-Both client and server's user ID is seed in our VM.
+Both client and server's user ID is seed in our container.
 The four fields are separated by a byte 0.
 Note that there is also a byte 0 at the end of the rsh data.
 An example is given in the following.
 In this example, we tell X-Terminal that we are going to listen on port 9090 for the second connection and the command we want to run is "touch /tmp/xyz".